This one's for you

 3-D work must not exceed 39" in diameter, nor may any single component of the work exceed 50 pounds.

-May 26, 2017 – Notification of the juror’s decision will be made by midnight.
+Friday, October 6, 2017 – Notification of the curator's decision will be made by midnight.

-June 5, 2017 – Contracts will be sent to artists via email by midnight.
+Monday, October 9, 2017 – Contracts will be sent to artists via email by midnight.
+Artist must bring one copy of the completed and signed contract with them when dropping off artwork.

 Exhibition Hours: Thursdays and Fridays, from 12-7 pm; Saturdays from 12-5 pm, with extended hours during special programming.